akashdeep-portfolio/Apple-Retails-Sales-Analysis-1Million-Rows---Advanced-SQL/README.md

 ## Conclusion

-By completing this project, you will develop advanced SQL querying skills, improve your ability to handle large datasets, and gain practical experience in solving complex data analysis problems that are crucial for business decision-making.
-This project is an excellent addition to your portfolio and will demonstrate your expertise in SQL to potential employers.
+This project helped develop advanced SQL skills, including query optimization, window functions, and performance tuning for handling large datasets.
+It provided hands-on experience in extracting business insights, analyzing sales trends, warranty claims, and store performance.
+Working on this dataset improved the ability to solve real-world data challenges, enhance data-driven decision-making, and apply SQL analytics effectively.
+This will also help demonstrate expertise in SQL to potential employers, making it a strong addition to a professional portfolio.

 ---